Avisikta-Majumdar/Capstone-Project-Ted-Talk-Views-Prediction/README.md

 # AlmaBetter Capstone Project 3 - Regression : TED Talks Views Prediction

-This project is a part of the [AlmaBetter Premium Program](https://www.almabetter.com/)
+This project is a part of the [AlmaBetter Pro Program](https://www.almabetter.com/)

 #### -- Project Status: [Completed]